Upper Respiratory Medicine and Surgery

 - More versatile than a scalpel, surgical lasers deliver light or heat to incise, coagulate, or vaporize tissue.
 Laser surgical sites experience less bleeding and swelling than do conventional surgical wounds.

 - The diode laser can be utilized with a video endoscope for upper airway surgery.

 - Surgical procedures performed with lasers can often be performed on standing horses on an outpatient basis.
-The surgery is all done through the nostril leaving no external wound.
+The surgery is carried out through the nostril, leaving no external wound.

 To schedule an appointment, refer a patient, or inquire about our clinical services, please call 703-771-6800 or email email@example.com.